mrmeizongo/Xpilot/README.md

 |    Rudder     |  4  |
 | AUX1/2 - Mode |  5  |

-Can use both aileron outputs to individual aileron servos or both aileron servos can be connected using a Y-cable extension and plugged into any aileron output.
+Can use both aileron channel outputs to individual aileron servos or both aileron servos can be connected to one aileron channel output using a Y-cable extension.
+Flying wings require individual aileron channel control.
 Connect ailerons, elevator and rudder servos to Arduino Nano as shown below.

 | CHANNEL  | PIN |